 - CMLL Teaching Assistantship Application

 - English proficiency test scores (international applicants)

 - Official Transcripts & certified English translations

 - Three letters of recommendation from professors with whom you have taken courses.

 - A 500 word short narrative indicating why you are interest in Applied Linguistics, what your future plans are, and why you are interested in Texas Tech.

 - A sample of an academic paper or essay you have written for a course in English.

 For information regarding the admissions process to CMLL, please do not hesitate to contact Carla Burrus, CMLL Graduate Program Coordinator.
 For program information, please contact Dr. Stefanie Borst.

 Applicants must meet all Graduate School requirements for admission and must demonstrate knowledge of a language other than English.
 Prospective applicants whose native language is other than English must provide the Graduate School official proof of English proficiency.
-For more information please click here.
+For more information please see the Grad School website.